deeprex0/python/README.md

 - **Black & White Image Creation and Manipulation**
   - Create a completely black image.
   - Create a completely white image.
-  - Generate a chessboard (alternating black & white) pattern image.
+  - Generate a chessboard (alternating black & white).
   - Generate the negative of an image.

 - **Image Analysis**